twisted-fun/beautiful-jekyll/_posts/2018-05-20-step-by-step-ctf-web.md

 <p>The following are the steps to follow, when encountered by a web application in a Capture The Flag event.
 These steps are compiled from my experience in CTF and will be an ongoing project.</p>
 <br/>
 <h4><b>Spider:</b></h4>
 <p>One can use BurpSuite or Owasp-Zap for spidering web application.
 In burp, intercepted packet can be passed to the spider for automated spidering.
-For web applications integrated with login facility though, manual spidering through burp is adviced to avoid spider from stepping on logout link.</p>
+For web applications integrated with login facility though, manual spidering through burp is advised to avoid spider from stepping on logout link.</p>
 <br/>
 <h4><b>Files Of Interest:</b></h4>
 <p>The following files are often seen in CTF, to be very useful to look into.</p>